AmElmo/storial/README.md

-# React/Next.js Explorer 🔍
+# Storial ✨

+AI-powered component stories for React/Next.js - like Storybook, but magical.

-A visual explorer for React and Next.js applications.
-See your pages, components, and their relationships at a glance.
+See your pages, components, and their relationships at a glance, with AI-generated stories and previews.

 ## Features (Heuristic - High Reliability)